 High resolution gamma-ray spectroscopy is a tool used in nuclear security and safeguards applications due to its achievable energy resolution and associated ability to identify special nuclear material [1].
 This identification ability is achieved by identifying the characteristic gamma-rays of a material.
-The challenges that have confronted industry concerning the use of HPGe in homeland security applications have primarily centered on overall weight and geometry.
+The challenges that have confronted industry concerning the use of HPGe in homeland security applications have primarily centered on overall weight, geometry, and cool down time.
+Typical LN2 detectors will cool down sufficiently within 2-6 hours of filling [84].
+The cool down time as shown in this research ranges from 45 minutes on the smallest detector to six hours on the largest detector.
 The weight and package geometry (for HPGe-based designs) is driven by the need to cool the HPGe detector to cryogenic temperatures and the associated cooling mechanisms required to do so.
 This requirement is driven by the relatively small bandgap (~0.7 eV [electron volt]) of HPGe [2].
 To achieve such temperatures requires the use of liquid nitrogen or mechanical cooling [3].
-This leads into the focus of my research.
+This leads into the focus of this research.

-This dissertation presents work performed to understand and characterizing energy resolution performance as a function of temperature in an HPGe detector design.
-This research will also quantify the microphonic noise contribution from a Stirling cryocooler used in the HPGe detector design that has been designed as a part of my research.
+This dissertation presents work performed to understand and characterize energy resolution performance as a function of temperature in a new mechanically cooled HPGe detector design.
+This research will also quantify the microphonic noise contribution from a split Stirling cryocooler used in the HPGe detector design that has been designed as a part of my research.
 Measurements have been taken on multiple detector sizes and geometries ranging from 6.75 cubic centimeters to 180 cubic centimeters.
-Focus will be placed on attempting to determine volume dependence and geometry dependence on energy resolution at elevated temperatures.
-Microphonic noise contribution from the mechanical cooler will also be studied over the same temperature range.
+Focus has been placed on determining volume dependence and geometry dependence on energy resolution at elevated temperatures.
+Microphonic noise contribution from the mechanical cooler has also be studied over the same temperature range.
+This research has quantified the microphonic contribution on energy resolution in a new mechanically cooled HPGe detector design.
+This energy resolution degradation was most pronounced at very low temperatures (<110ºK) and has been shown to be a function of cooler drive voltage.
+This research shows that in some cases the energy resolution degradation observed can be as much as 1.5 keV.

 This differs from previous studies where detectors were liquid nitrogen cooled and the primary focus was on temperature only.
 This research can also be considered an expansion of previous research in that the size of the detectors studied is larger than previous.
 Previously identified research is limited to 75 cubic centimeter volume detectors whereas detectors up to 180 cubic centimeters will be reviewed as a part of this dissertation.
 In addition to studying detectors of larger volume, two differing geometries will be used for the 180 cubic centimeter detectors.
-This has been specifically done in order to provide insight to possible geometry dependence on energy resolution when operating at elevated temperatures.